Milford Sound from Te Anau

 10. Lower Hollyford Valley – Get off the sealed road and travel down this scenic road under the tree canopy.

 11. Gunns Camp – Explore this historic camp destroyed in the floods of February 2020.
 Learn the history and see for yourself the power of nature in this beautiful, ever changing valley.

 12. Marian Gantry and swing bridge – no visit to Fiordland is complete without experiencing a swing bridge!
-This sturdy version allows us to access a 20 to 30-minute walk through the lush rainforest alongside a series of spectacular waterfalls.
+This sturdy version allows us to access a 30-minute walk through the lush rainforest alongside a series of spectacular waterfalls.

 15. Gertrude Valley – On a clear and calm day step into this alpine setting to discover the native plants, and in the warm summer months the pretty alpine flowers.

-17. Tutoko Bridge – Walk across this historic bridge and enjoy views of Mt Tutoko, the highest mountain in Fiordland National Park.
+17. Tutoko Bridge – Walk across this historic bridge and enjoy magnificent views of Mt Tutoko, the highest mountain in Fiordland National Park.

 19. Milford Foreshore – Take this short 400 metre walk along the sandy foreshore to enjoy classic views of Mitre Peak.
-You could even get the change to have a scenic swing, ask your guide to find out more!
+You could even get the chance to have a scenic swing, ask your guide to find out more!